Alanaktion/blog/content/blog/games-on-linux/index.md

 ### Native games via Steam

-- Celeste has a native Linux build, works *perfectly*, apart from the Steam overlay which is doesn't render any text/images.
+- Celeste has a native Linux build that works *perfectly*, apart from the Steam overlay which doesn't render any text/images.
 - Psychonauts mostly works.
 Switching to fullscreen broke HDMI audio, but fixed mouse capture issues in windowed mode.
 - Stardew Valley works great natively.
 Drops to 40 FPS at 4K, but this PC isn't really meant for that anyway.
 Modding will probably be a bit more complicated on Linux than Windows but definitely still possible.